rStylx/OnChart_DateInfoATAS/README.md

 # US Holidays — ATAS indicator

 Marks US market holidays directly on the chart so historical futures sessions can be identified at a glance.
-Built for research on historical data, not for live signals.
+Built for research on historical data, not for live.

-Every holiday day is drawn as a coloured vertical band spanning the full height of the price panel, with a label naming the day and its market status.
+Every holiday day is drawn as a coloured vertical band spanning the full height of the price panel with a label naming the day and its market status:

-## What gets marked
+## What?:

 | Category | Meaning | Default |
 |---|---|---|